Magnus-Mage/Notes/C++/Move_Semantics.md

 - But they are kind of different refrences:
 	- The reference at first **would still be alive after the end of the statement**
 	- The refrence at second **would not, it is a temporary object.**

+### Let's name them

+- Let's call a reference that would still be alive after the end of the statement -> **Lvalue reference**

+- Let's call a reference that would be dead by the end of the statement -> **RValue reference**

+A **LValue** can be placed on the right side of the expression and a **RValue** can be placed on the left side of the expression.

+Do note, that a primitive type is always a RValue.

+## Reference symbols

+- `&` for LValues
+- `&&` for RValues

+OK, so what can we do now with & and &&?

+We can use function overloading!